-I hope our ready reckoner calculator will help you work that out.
+I hope one of our ready reckoner calculators will help you work that out.
 The Government should be telling parents how the system works, and helping them prepare for future outgoings – yet as it won't, we will.

 I first wrote a Beware the parental contribution blog in 2016, and that had charts in it, so you could estimate.
 I've been excited to work with the team to build this calculator which should hopefully make it even easier to understand the scales of magnitude in your circumstances.

 It's worked out based on the difference between the full loan (ie, the one those who have no family income receive – and is therefore deemed an appropriate amount to live off) and the loan that is paid for that amount of income.

 And as our aim is primarily to give you advance warning of how much to save, we do this over the full term of your course so you can see the total.

 Why doesn't the Government tell people?

 The lack of transparency over the parental contribution isn't new – it's been allowed by past Conservative, Coalition and Labour governments.
 Yet in recent years, with a large increase in the means-testing, I believe it has got more important.